-The channel parameters include the interface type and its options, voice and fax settings, billing and security, and voice communications for the country and region in which the MVP110 is operating.
-The Channel Setup dialog box, accessed by clicking Voice Channels on the Setup menu, has four tabs that display the following categories of channel information -- Interface, Voice/Fax, Billing/Misc, and Regional.
+The channel parameters include the interface type and its options, voice and fax settings, billing and security, and voice communications for the country and region in which the MultiVOIP 200 is operating.
+The Channel Setup dialog box, accessed by clicking the Voice Channels button on the Setup menu, has four tabs that display the following categories of channel information -- Interface, Voice/Fax, Billing/Misc, and Regional.